 Many people have lost confidence in the current way the police force is being run.
 Complaints are often not being looked into and if there is any action taken it clearly stops at just that.
 There is rarely any, if at all, follow up action recorded, thus giving the general public a very poor impression on how their complaints are being handled.
 This significant lack of follow up action is mainly due to the severe lack of manpower, as police personnel are forced to focus on cases that are more urgent in nature.
 This leaves an unfortunate rise in repeat offences, as the offenders don’t see any immediate danger in being held responsible for their actions as their offences are classified as non-threatening or non-urgent.

-With the looming possibility of more frontline police jobs being lost, there is clear evidence to support the general sentiment that public safety is no longer taking priority in the coalition government’s decision-making process.
+With the looming possibility of more frontline police jobs being lost, and even more police budget cuts, there is clear evidence to support the general sentiment that public safety is no longer taking priority in the coalition government’s decision-making process.
 Among the affected areas that are most likely to be hit first, due to these budget cuts, would be the child protection and domestic violence platforms across the country.
 The president of the Association of Chief Police Officers, Sir Hugh Orde was recorded to have said that any notion of being able to sustain the current numbers within the police force is simply delusional with the implementation of the budget cuts.